vicu6034/Friendlies/README.md

 - An Axe you can jump and lunge with (the knife secondary animation)
 - Special Groot companion with custom attacks
 - Bonus NPC cfg to make effective use of new Bow attacks
-- Necromancer and Dvorah that spawn custom Skeletons and Deathquitos
+- Necromancer and Dvorah NPCs that spawn custom Skeletons and Deathquitos
+- WIP Mage

 Planned Features:
 - Many, many more attacks that are not typically posisible through RRR configs